UCL-VR/ubiq/Unity/Assets/Ubiq/Samples/Avatars (ReadyPlayerMe)/README.md

 ## Help!
 I'm seeing error CS0234

-This version of the ReadyPlayerMe package manages its dependencies in code.
-If there are compilation errors at the time it is imported, it'll never run this import code and won't correctly install its dependencies.
+The ReadyPlayerMe packages used in this sample depend on one another.
+If something goes wrong during installation, one or more of these dependencies might be missing.
+The ReadyPlayerMe packages do not use preprocessor guards to prevent compilation in this case, so missing packages cause compilation errors.
+Your project then gets stuck in a state where dependencies are needed but the code which would import them cannot be compiled.
 Here's the fix:

-1. Delete this sample from your project folder
-2. In the package manager, remove the `Ready Player Me Core` package
+1. In the package manager, remove the `Ready Player Me Core (Ubiq Fork)` package and the `Ready Player Me Avatar Loader` package
-3. Ensure you have no compilation errors in your project
+2. Ensure you have no other compilation errors in your project
-4. Import this sample again
+3. When your project is compiling without errors, the missing packages will be detected and re-imported